customer01annapooranisarees/customer01annapooranisarees/packages/sendgrid/README.md

-# SendGrid emailing for annapoorani
+# SendGrid emailing for customer01annapooranisarees

-A SendGrid extension for annapoorani.
+A SendGrid extension for customer01annapooranisarees.
 This extension is used to send email to customers.

-> **Note**: This extension requires annapoorani version 1.0.0-rc.6 or higher.
+> **Note**: This extension requires customer01annapooranisarees version 1.0.0-rc.6 or higher.

 ## Installation